Donate

 Step 3: Educate yourself

-As a starting point, we recommend signing up to POD (Peer support and online development), our e-learning platform for parents and carers.
-Through POD, you can access a wide range of interactive e-learning modules; tha platform uses a combination of written, visual, and video-based learning tools where you’ll learn more about the basics of eating disorders, the psychology behind what the person you care about is experiencing, and what to expect from treatment.
+We recommend signing up to POD (Peer support and online development), our e-learning platform for parents and carers.
+Through POD, you can access a wide range of interactive e-learning modules; the platform uses a combination of written, visual, and video-based learning tools where you’ll learn more about the basics of eating disorders, the psychology behind what the person you care about is experiencing, and what to expect from treatment.

 You’ll also learn about useful tools to support the person you care about in recovery, such as motivational interviewing, the stages of change model, and how to avoid accommodating or enabling behaviours.